Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 His efforts slowed his descent just enough to allow him to survive.

-So maybe that is the reason.
+So maybe that is not.

 That's even worse.